Supportive Counselling

 Please remember not to include any sensitive information when you contact us.
 You can also reach us through the switchboard at 023-77 80 00.
 We may be able to organise a time at short notice.

-If you have booked an appointment on Campus Falun, we will meet you outside the door to Studentservice across from the reception and close to the main entrance to Ljusgården.
-For appointments on Campus Borlänge, take the central stairs “Kunskapstrappan” to the third floor.
-Our rooms are directly to the right (in the staff corridor), and we will meet you outside.
+If you have booked an appointment on Campus Falun, we will meet outside the door to Studentservice across from the reception and close to the main entrance to Ljusgården.
+For appointments on Campus Borlänge, take the central stairs “Kunskapstrappan” to the 3rd floor.
+Go to the staff corridor on the right side (next to room B310), and we will let you in!

 Note: If it appears you have not received a booking confirmation by email, please check your spam folder.